sardcat/MechaCar_Statistical_Analysis/README.md

 ## Summary Statistics on Suspension Coils
 * The design specifications for the MechaCar suspension coils dictate that the variance of the suspension coils must not exceed 100 pounds per square inch.

 Figure 1.)
-Mean, Median, Variance & Standard Deviation for All Suspension Coils.
+PSI(pounds per square inch) Mean, Median, Variance & Standard Deviation for All Suspension Coils.

 ![](Resources/Fig1.png)

  Figure 2.)
-Mean, Median, Variance & Standard Deviation for All Suspension Coils by Manufacturing Lot.
+PSI(pounds per square inch) Mean, Median, Variance & Standard Deviation for Suspension Coils by Manufacturing Lot.

  ![](Resources/Fig2.png)

+ * While the overall inventory of suspension coils were within the design specification of variance for PSI (<100), those from Manufacturing Lot #3 showed to be very noticably outside the specification, almost doubled.